 Parents from Hampden Street School share how the school’s open door approach gave them confidence that their children’s learning needs were being met in an innovative learning environment.

 Pakuranga College deputy principal, Billy Merchant explains their ongoing community consultation process, which includes how and why students devices, and digital citizenship.

 Michael Malins, principal at Konini School, talks about the app they use within the student management system to record, "children's progress... to keep the learning alive in the parent's mind and student's mind".

 Parents of Hampden Street School students explain how blogging and e-portfolios help them stay connected with their children's learning.

 Teachers and students from Taupaki School talk about how their Make Club helped to connect their school with whānau and technology experts.

-The Leamington Learner concept has long been the school’s strategic focus and foundation for enhanced achievement.
+The Leamington Learner concept, or dispositions, is the school’s strategic focus and foundation for enhanced achievement.
 Owned by the school community, technological capability is an integral component.